HefnaValravn/ubuntu_server/extra_exercises/explanation_docker.md

 Once that part of the assignment is done, I can make an account on dockerhub with the right username (PLEASE NOTE, SINCE I HAVE TWO SURNAMES AND THEY ARE BOTH RELATIVELY LONG I COULDN'T FIT MY ENTIRE NAME IN THE USERNAME.
 FOR THIS REASON, MY USERNAME ON DOCKERHUB IS "nicolasbenedettisasm2425" INSTEAD OF "nicolasbenedettigonzalezsasm2425".
-The public repository that the assignment image is found in is still called correctly, with both of my surnames and not just one.)
+The public repository that the assignment image is found in is therefore called 'nicolasbenedettisasm2425/sasm_docker'.)

 Then, I can tag my image with the command `docker tag nginx:alpine nicolasbenedettisasm2425/sasm_docker:latest`, where "latest" is the tag I choose to give this image on my repository.
 Then I can push the image to the repository on